Awesome Stuff, All the Time

 Initiating a bull rush provokes an attack of opportunity from the target of your maneuver.
 If your attack is successful, your target is pushed back 5 feet.
 For every 5 by which your attack exceeds your opponent’s roll you can push the target back an additional 5 feet.
 You can move with the target if you wish but you must have the available movement to do so.
 If your attack fails, your movement ends in front of the target.
 You cannot bull rush a creature into a square that is occupied by a solid object or obstacle.
 If there is another creature in the way of your bull rush, you can immediately make a roll to bull rush that creature.
 You take a –4 penalty on this check for each creature being pushed beyond the first.
 If you are successful, you can continue to push the creatures based on the lower roll.

-For example, if a fighter bull rushes a goblin for a total of 15 feet, but there is another goblin 5 feet behind the first, he must make another roll against the second goblin after having pushed the first 5 feet.
+If a fighter bull rushes a goblin for a total of 15 feet, but there is another goblin 5 feet behind the first, he must make another roll against the second goblin after having pushed the first 5 feet.
 If his check reveals that he can push the second goblin a total of 20 feet, he can continue to push both goblins another 10 feet (since the first goblin will have moved a total of 15 feet).

 You can attempt to hinder a foe in melee as a standard action.
 This maneuver covers any sort of situational attack that imposes a penalty on a foe for a short period of time.
 Examples include kicking sand into an opponent’s face to blind him for 1 round, pulling down an enemy’s pants to halve his speed, or hitting a foe in a sensitive spot to make him sickened for a round.
 The DM is the arbiter of what can be accomplished with this maneuver, but it cannot be used to impose a permanent penalty, and the results can be undone if the target spends a move action.
 Attempting a dirty trick provokes an attack of opportunity from the target of your maneuver.